My-projects-Files/Mark-2-Cyber-security/cyber-attacks/README.md

 It is an exploit that was previously unknown. when they happen, they can leave assets even more vulnerable to threats then they alredy are.

+## Cryptojacking :

+It is a form of malware that installs software to illegaly mine cryptocurrencies.